A novel algorithm for GPU-accelerated particle-mesh interactions implemented in the QUOKKA code: Numerical implementations: sink and supernova feedback particles

 We adopt a numerical value

 for the terminal momentum directly from the \citeauthor{Kim2017} prescription.
-This a fit to results from the simulations of \citet{Kim2015}; however, this numerical value is roughly consistent with those produced by other studies of the remnants of single, isolated supernovae in both one dimension \citep{Blondin98a, Thornton98a} and three dimensions \citep{Iffrig15a, Martizzi15a}.\footnote{The terminal momentum of the remnants produced by multiple supernova clustered closely enough in time that several explosions contribute to the expansion remains significantly uncertain, and may well depend on the degree of inhomogeneity or other properties of the background into which those remnants expand \citet{Gentry17a, Gentry19a, Gentry20a}, \citet{Kim17a}, and \citet{El-Badry19a} for further discussion.}
+This is a fit to results from the simulations of \citet{Kim2015}; however, this numerical value is roughly consistent with those produced by other studies of the remnants of single, isolated supernovae in both one dimension \citep{Blondin98a, Thornton98a} and three dimensions \citep{Iffrig15a, Martizzi15a}.\footnote{The terminal momentum of the remnants produced by multiple supernova clustered closely enough in time that several explosions contribute to the expansion remains significantly uncertain, and may well depend on the degree of inhomogeneity or other properties of the background into which those remnants expand; see \citet{Gentry17a, Gentry19a, Gentry20a}, \citet{Kim17a}, and \citet{El-Badry19a} for further discussion.}

 \paragraph{The limiter.} Our remaining task is to specify the limiter $f_\mathrm{lim}(\vecU, \Delta\vecU)$.
-Limiting is required because \autoref{eq:du} does not guarantee that the state produced after deposition obeys the constraint that $e_{\rm int} + |\mathbf{p}|^2/2\rho = e$, where $e_\mathrm{int}$, $e$, and $\bp$ are the internal energy, total energy, and momentum per unit volume.
+Limiting is required because \autoref{eq:du} does not guarantee that the state produced after deposition obeys the constraint that $e - |\mathbf{p}|^2/2\rho \ge e_{\rm int, 0}$, where $e$ and $\bp$ are the total energy and momentum per unit volume, and $e_{\rm int, 0}$ is the internal energy in the initial state.
 Indeed, in rare cases the prescriptions above can cause the kinetic energy to exceed the total energy.
 For example, consider a region where the mass inside the deposition zone is large enough that we are in the \texttt{MC} regime, but where there is a particular cell with very low density, such that the change in its kinetic energy density, $\Delta e_K = (p+\Delta p)^2 / [2 (\rho + \Delta\rho)] - p^2 / 2\rho$, is larger than the change in its total energy density.
 To ensure that the states we produce after deposition are valid, we apply a limiter to rescale the momentum update vector to enforce consistency.
 The state is consistent if